Revelation-coder/alx-low_level_programming-1/0x09-static_libraries/README.md

-this repository is about c librarys
+this project is about static libraries